metayeti/myst2/CONTRIBUTING.md

 or the code's a mystery!
 ```

 The myst2 engine aims to be **thoroughly** documented.
 This means that you need to document the features you add in the [myst 2 wiki](https://github.com/metayeti/myst2/wiki) (which serves as the official project's documentation).
 Contributing to this codebase you implicitly agree that you will document your new features accordingly.
-I know writing documentation sucks, but we need to do it anyway.
-It's what separates projects that work out long-term and those that don't.

 I will give you wiki privileges after your first PR is accepted.